 After your fire alarm service provider performs inspection, testing, and maintenance they’ll provide you with a service record.
 Part of the facility manager’s fire alarm responsibility includes maintaining testing records until the next test and for 1 year thereafter.
 If the record notes repairing deficiencies, then the facility manager must maintain a record for 1 year to the date from when the impairment was corrected.

-Fire Alarm System Alternations, Original Fire Installation, and Design Records
+Facility Managers Responsibility for Fire Alarm System Alternations, Original Fire Installation, and Design Records

 A major misconception is that fire protection service companies evaluate the fire alarm system’s design to ensure it meets code requirements during inspections.
 A standard fire alarm system inspection, testing, and maintenance contracts don’t cover evaluating a system’s design.
 Another aspect of the facility manager’s fire alarm responsibility includes reevaluating the fire alarm system’s original design.
 This typically occurs when the facility undergoes any type of construction or change.
 A facility owner should hire a fire protection engineer or ask their service provider to re-examine their fire alarm’s design.
 They’ll make sure it’s appropriate for the facility’s use and hazards.